 In addition to the 5000 meters/16,000 feet of the mountain that is under the ocean, it is also known that Mauna Loa depresses the sea floor 8000 meters/26,000 feet.
 This makes the volcano's summit about 17000 meters/56,000 feet above its base by some measurements, although that is a somewhat dubious definition of a mountain base.
 In any case, Mauna Loa rises at least 33,000 feet above the sea floor, making it the first or second highest mountain in the world above its base.
 Its sister peak, Mauna Kea is the other contender and which peak is actually higher above its base is often contended.

-The Mauna Loa Trail is the longest, but interestingly, the most popular trail on the mountain.
+The Mauna Loa Trail is the longest, but interestingly, for years was the most popular trail on the mountain (it seems in the last decade a lot of the traffic has switched to the Observatory Trail).
 The trail is long, but not overly steep or difficult.
 It can be hot since there is no shade available for much of the route, and it is almost always cold on top.
 There are two cabins to stay in along the way.
 The total round trip distance is 43.2 miles assuming you visit both the summit cabin and the true summit, and usually takes 3-4 days.
 Four is recommended.

 If you are staying overnight on Mauna Loa (which almost everyone would have to), you are required to register at the Kilauea Visitor Center, where you will receive the latest information about the cabins, water, weather number of people on the trail, etc.